parveshbhardwaj/ScanNShop/README.md

 How to use it

-1)Install tesseract4.0
+1) Install tesseract4.0

-2)Install pytesseract
+2) Install pytesseract

-3)Go to fontend folder and run npm install for frontend folder
+3) Go to fontend folder and run npm install for frontend folder

-4) run npm start
+4) Run npm start

 5) Open the server.ipynb in jupyter notebook and run it